cawfree/lottie-mutate/README.md

 const animFilledWithWhite = replaceAllColors( anim,
-  1.0,
-  1.0,
-  1.0,
+  "white",
 );
 ```

-Returns the supplied animation with all color references overrided with your values of `red`, `green` and `blue`, which are floating point numbers between `0` and `1`.
+Returns the supplied animation with all color references overrided with your value for color, which is a CSS color string (See [color-string](https://www.npmjs.com/package/color-string)).
 Your original object is left unchanged.

 ## ✌️  License
 [MIT](https://opensource.org/licenses/MIT)